mvnaol2026/Gravity-Does-Not-Exist/EN/02_chapters_4-6.md

 Air can move objects.
 It can destroy structures.
 It can lift aircraft.

 But how does it do this?
 Through pressure.
 The only difference is that the particles are farther apart, their motion is more chaotic—but the principle remains the same.

 And this is where something very important happens.
 We have now entered a domain where the object is not visible, the motion is not obvious, and the structure is hidden.
 Yet the logic still holds.

 This is a crucial transition.
 Because now a fundamental question arises.

-What if everything is built in the same way?
+**What if everything is built in the same way?**

 We already see three levels:

 1. solids;

 2. liquids;

 3. gases.

-And in all three cases, the same principle applies: contact — pressure — motion.
+And in all three cases, the same principle applies: **contact — pressure — motion.**
 Without exception.
 There is no “action at a distance.”
 There is no “by itself.”
 There is no “just because.”

 And here the essential question must be asked.
 Why should it stop here?

 Why should we assume that:

 — at the level of solids, mechanics applies;

 — at the level of liquids, mechanics still applies;

 — at the level of gases, mechanics continues to apply;

 and then suddenly:

 — fields appear without a carrier;

 — energy appears as some kind of independent “thing”;

 — attraction appears without contact.

 Why?
 Because we cannot see it?
 But we cannot see gas molecules either.
 And yet that does not prevent them from operating according to mechanical laws.

-And this is where a fourth level of mechanics appears.
+**And this is where a fourth level of mechanics appears.**

 This is not an assumption made out of nothing.
 It is a continuation of an already observed pattern.
 If the same principle operates everywhere we are able to observe, then it is this principle that should be treated as fundamental.
 And if we follow that logic further, a natural conclusion emerges: space is not empty.
 It, too, consists of elements.
 These elements also interact.
 And they also transmit pressure.

-In other words, there exists another level of mechanics—a fourth kind of mechanics.
+In other words, there exists another level of mechanics — a fourth kind of mechanics.
 Not the mechanics of solids, not of liquids, and not of gases, but of a deeper medium.

-In this book, that medium is called aolic space.
+In this book, that medium is called **aolic space.**

 And if it truly exists, then:

 — it is this medium that transmits light;

 — it is this medium that underlies electrical processes;

 — it is this medium that produces magnetic effects;

 — it is this medium that presses bodies together (gravitation);

 — it is this medium that sustains motion where it seems that “nothing is acting.”

-In other words, the fourth kind of mechanics is not something separate—it is the foundation of all the others.
+In other words, the fourth kind of mechanics is not something separate — **it is the foundation of all the others.**

 If we put everything together, a simple and powerful picture emerges.
 There are no different “types of interaction” in the world.
 There is one and the same mechanism.

 It manifests itself:

 — in solids;

 — in liquids;

 — in gases;

 — and in a deeper medium.

 And everywhere, it is the same.
-It follows the fundamental law of physics: press—and it moves.
+It follows the fundamental law of physics: **press — and it moves.**

 Why is this important?
 Because it removes the apparent chaos from physics.
 Instead of a collection of separate explanations—one here, another there, a third somewhere else—there emerges a single, unified logic.

 This means that nature does not change its principles from one level to another.
 If contact and pressure operate at every observable level, there is no reason to assume that at a deeper level the mechanism suddenly becomes different.

 At that point, physics ceases to be a collection of disconnected rules.
 It becomes an understandable system with a common principle—a single law of motion.
 Nature is not required to conform to the limits of our perception.
 If we do not see something, it does not mean that it does not exist.
-We do not see air—and yet it exists.
+We do not see air — and yet it exists.
-We do not see molecules—and yet they exist.
+We do not see molecules — and yet they exist.
 So why should space be empty and introduce unexplained rules into the motion of matter?

 This question will become central in the next chapter.
 Because the next step will change everything: from “empty space” to a medium that exerts pressure.
 And it is there that the real physics of this model begins.